 Hay fever, also known as allergic rhinitis, is a common condition that affects millions of people worldwide.
 It is an allergic reaction that occurs when the body's immune system overreacts to harmless airborne substances, such as pollen, dust mites, or pet dander.
 Hay fever is often associated with seasonal allergies, which occur at specific times of the year when certain plants are in bloom.
 Understanding the causes and symptoms of hay fever is crucial for effective management and treatment.

-Hay fever can be classified into two main types based on the duration and triggers of symptoms.
+The American College of Allergy Asthma and Immunology classifies hay fever into two main types based on the duration and triggers of symptoms.
 These include:

 The symptoms of hay fever can be quite bothersome and may include: